 Choose someone who has worked with you closely and can highlight how you demonstrate that you are smart, accomplished, aware, and encouraging.
 The most helpful LORs are professional in nature, and come from someone who directly supervised you, preferably one from your current direct supervisor.
 Ask someone who can provide detailed examples of your accomplishments and the behaviors you demonstrated to achieve them, as well as the feedback they shared with you along the way – you want someone who knows your work well.
 If you don’t want your current supervisor to know you’re applying to business school, you may consider asking a previous direct supervisor, indirect supervisor, client, senior colleague, board member, or contact from an extracurricular organization.
 These may also be good options for authoring your second LOR.
 Use your good judgment to determine who has the knowledge, desire, and time to advocate for you.

-- Ask your potential reference these three questions: 1) Do you have the knowledge of my outcomes and behaviors to write a compelling LOR?
+Start the selection process by asking your potential reference these three questions: 1) Do you have the knowledge of my outcomes and behaviors to write a compelling LOR?
 2) Do you have the desire to write a positive LOR? and 3) Do you have the time to write a detailed LOR?
 If the answer to any of these questions is “no,” find someone else.

-- Be sure to give your reference plenty of time to complete the LOR by the application deadline.
-If Tuck receives your LORs after the deadline, your application will be moved to the next round.
-It is your responsibility to make sure that your references are aware of the deadlines.
+Finally, give your references plenty of time to complete the LORs by the application deadline.
+We understand that the timing of submission is not entirely in your control, however, it is your responsibility to make sure that your references are aware of the deadlines.

-Lastly, be sure to thank your reference—profusely!
+And of course, thank your reference—profusely!
 Writing these letters takes a lot of time and effort, and your references deserve thanks for investing theirs in your path to wise, decisive leadership.